Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Introduction

-In \cite{wang2022}, a stochastic data-driven control method was developed by estimating the innovation sequence.
-This method has equivalent control performance to deterministic MPC when the innovation data is exact \cite[Cor.
-1]{wang2022}.
-However, their control method did not utilize the noise distribution, and no equivalence is established between their method and SMPC or RMPC.
-A final related work is \cite{kerz2021}, which proposed a tube-based data-driven Stochastic MPC framework with full-state observation.
-Again, however, no equivalence in performance is established between this method and model-based MPC methods.
-Thus, the gap addressed in this paper is to develop a data-driven control method for partially observed stochastic systems that has provably equivalent performance to the model-based SMPC.

-\emph{Contributions:} We develop a DDPC control method for stochastic LTI systems with partial state observation.
+\emph{Contributions:} We develop a DDPC control method for stochastic LTI systems.
 Our technical approach is based on the construction of an auxiliary state model directly parameterized by input-output data.
-Building on SMPC, we formulate a stochastic control problem using this data-based auxiliary model, and establish equivalence between the proposed data-driven approach and its model-based SMPC counterpart.
+Mirroring SMPC, we formulate a stochastic control problem using this data-based auxiliary model, and establish equivalence between the proposed data-driven approach and its model-based SMPC counterpart.
 Our approach preserves three key features and benefits of SMPC.
 First, our formulation includes both process noise and measurement noise, so one can study the effect of different noise magnitudes on the control performance.
 Second, we produce a feedback control policy at each time step, so that the control inputs are decided after real-time measurements in a closed-loop manner.
 Third, our control method incorporates safety chance constraints, which are consistent with the SMPC framework that we investigate.
+Our data-driven method is established with symbolic analogy to SMPC, which enables us to adapt to data-driven counterparts of other SMPC settings, such as distributionally robust SMPC and correlated-noise SMPC.

 \emph{Organization:} The rest of the paper is organized as follows.
-Section \ref{SECTION:problem} shows the formal problem statement, with a brief overview of SMPC in Subsection \ref{SECTION:problem:SMPC}.
+Section \ref{SECTION:problem} shows the formal problem statement, with a brief overview of SMPC in Section \ref{SECTION:problem:SMPC}.
 Our control method is introduced in Section \ref{SECTION:DDSMPC}, where we show the formulation and the theoretical performance guarantee, i.e., equivalence to SMPC.
 Simulation results are displayed in Section \ref{SECTION:simulations}, comparing our proposed method and some benchmark control methods, and Section \ref{SECTION:conclusion} is the conclusion.